MingEn82/weatherClassification/README.md

 You can follow our project using the slides provided [here](https://docs.google.com/presentation/d/1KrQD1V2QRjoReH4YOghomfbqK7u-ulyihedcrom0Euk/edit?usp=sharing "Presentation")

 # Problem Definition
-We would like to determine whether one should bring an umbrella outside by predicting the weather condition given past data.
+We would like to determine whether one should bring an umbrella outside by predicting the weather condition given past meteorological data.

 # Data Cleaning
 * Missing numerical data was filled with the mean, while categorical data was filled with the previous data point